-In addition to plenty of places to create and discover art, Ohio is home to a wide variety of schools that offer programs for aspiring artists and designers.
-Just a few include Columbus College of Art & Design, Otterbein University, and the Art Academy of Cincinnati.
-While these schools have a variety of programs for aspiring artists and designers, several others have specific programs for digital artists.
+In addition to plenty of places to create and discover art, Ohio is home to a variety of schools that offer programs for aspiring artists and designers.
+Just a few include Cleveland Institute of Art, Columbus College of Art & Design, and the Art Academy of Cincinnati.
+Continue reading to find out which Ohio schools offer digital art programs and where to find them.

 Ohio Digital Art Schools

-Bowling Green State University - Degrees Offered: B. F. A. Art with Digital Arts or Graphic Design Concentration, M. F. A. Digital Arts
+Bowling Green State University - Degrees Offered: BFA Art with a Digital Arts or Graphic Design Concentration, MFA Digital Arts

-Cleveland Institute of Art - Degrees Offered: B. F. A. Animation, Communication Design, Game Design, Illustration, Technology and Integrated Media Environment (T. I. M. E.) – Digital Arts, Video
+Cleveland Institute of Art - Degrees Offered: BFA Communication Design, BFA Technology and Integrated Media Environment (T. I. M. E.) – Digital Arts